feministy/gdi-core-git-github/README.md

 This is the official [Girl Develop It](http://girldevelopit.com) Core Intro to Git and Github course.

 Material based on original material by Kim Moir, Daniel Fischer, Aurelia Moser, Carina C. Zona and Izzy Johnston.
-Modifications have been made for the Chicago chapter by Liz Abinante.
+Modifications have been made for the Chicago chapter by Liz Abinante and Lucas Willett.

 For instructions on using these slides, please see the [main repository](https://github.com/girldevelopit/gdi-core-git-github).